 1Required if not previously completed.
 If completed for prior level certification, another approved diversity course is required.

+1Required if not previously completed.
+If completed prior to unconditional admit to Alt-A program, another approved diversity course is required.
 [FE] = Field Experience required.
 [RPP] = Research project paper or portfolio required.